ryanw2961/csci3022_Wills/resources/syllabus.md

-## CSCI 3022: Intro to Data Science with Probability and Statistics, Spring 2018
+## CSCI 3022: Intro to Data Science with Probability and Statistics, Fall 2018

 ### Course Information